-This NEW SPECIAL page documents my efforts to get the Featherstone Hall Hotel project ready to take to the October 2022 MINIATURA show to celebrate its 10th (ish) anniversary.
+This NEW SPECIAL page documents my efforts to get the Featherstone Hall Hotel project ready to take to the October 2022 and March 2023 MINIATURA shows to celebrate its 10th (ish) anniversary.

 After deciding to bring Featherstone Hall out of retirement to celebrate its 10th(ish) anniversary, I suddenly realised that there was a lot to do to get it show ready – including finding all the parts to it!